sestrella/auto-commit-msg/README.md

 ## Usage

-After setting `autocommitmsg` as a [prepare-commit-msg] hook, invoking `git commit` without a commit message generates a commit message.
-If a commit message is given, `autocommitmsg` does not generate a commit message and instead uses the one provided by the user.
+After setting `auto-commit-msg` as a [prepare-commit-msg] hook, invoking `git commit` without a commit message generates a commit message.
+If a commit message is given, `auto-commit-msg` does not generate a commit message and instead uses the one provided by the user.

 ![custom-commit](assets/custom-commit.gif)